 Cardiac Catheterization is a diagnostic procedure for the arteries of the heart (the Coronary).
-The procedure involves the introduction of the thin plastic tube (The Catheter) through the artery to the arm or groin and injecting the coronaries with special contrast.
-Only the "Stick" (injection) for local anesthesia might cause a little pain, but the passage and injecting the coronaries is completely painless.
+The method involves the introduction of the thin plastic tube (The Catheter) through the artery to the arm or groin and injecting the coronaries with special contrast.
+Only the "Stick" (injection) for local anesthesia might cause a little pain.
+However, the passage and injecting of the coronaries are entirely painless.

 Before the Catheterization:

 - Please do not eat or drink for at least 6 hours (preferable after midnight) except when taking medication when a small sip of water is allowed.

 - Patients with diabetes – Patients taking medicines to control their diabetes should not take them six hours before the procedure.
 However, they may take medication for other conditions with a small sip of water.
 We will give diabetes medicines to the patient as soon as the procedure is completed.

 - You may shower the night before the procedure or the same morning as the procedure, after shaving all the groin area.

 - The medical team is going to move you from the Catheter laboratory to a nearby room.
 After removing the tube from the groin, the groin will be pressed for 10 minutes to prevent bleeding.
 The opening in the artery is not usually closed by stitches, but by direct pressure, the bleeding will stop spontaneously.